Spinal column, lateral and posterior views.

 The lumbar vertebrae have no facets for articulation with the ribs and no foramina in the transverse processes.
 The fifth lumbar vertebra articulates with the base of the sacrum at the lumbosacral joint.

 The intervertebral disks in the lumbar region are thicker than in other regions of the spinal column (see bottom diagram).
 They are wedge-shaped and are responsible for he normal lordosis (curvature of the spine) found in the lumbar region.

 movements of the spine in the lumbar region

 In the lumbar region of the spine, flexion is produced by the rectus abdominis and the psoas muscles.
 Extension is produced by the post vertebral muscles.
 Lateral flexion is produced by the postvertebral muscles, the quadratus lumborum, and the oblique muscles of the anterolateral abdominal wall.
 The psoas may also play a part in this movement.
 Rotation is produced by the rotatores muscles and the oblique muscles of the anterolateral abdominal wall.

-Medical conditions and procedures associated with the lumbar vertebrae
+medical conditions and procedures associated with lumbar vertebrae

 Lower back pain (lumbago) is a common condition that may be due to a variety of disorders of varying severity, often associated with the lumbar region of the spine.
 A lumbar puncture is a procedure to remove a sample of cerebrospinal fluid or to inject drugs or other substances, typically between the third and fourth lumbar vertebrae.